 Fluid Dynamics Prize

 To recognize and encourage outstanding achievement in fluid dynamics research.
-The prize consists of $10,000, an allowance for travel to the meeting at which the prize is awarded, and a certificate citing the contributions made by the recipient.
+The prize consists of $10,000, an allowance for registration and travel to the meeting at which the prize is awarded, and a certificate citing the contributions made by the recipient.
 It will be presented annually.

 Establishment & Support